rubocode/frontier.nvim/doc/design/colors.md

 in particular).
 A very small subset of the colors _grey_, _red_, _green_, _blue_, _cyan_ and _yellow_ were adopted.

-In the early stages, the origina; goal of having the same colors on both _xterm256_ and _truecolor_ terminal was achieved using colors outside the basic 16 colors.
-The facilitation of a second colorscheme, introduced the problem of sharing a global color palette versus keeping a local and private color palette with each theme.
+The goal of having the same colors on both _xterm256_ and _truecolor_ terminals was achieved early using colors outside the basic 16 colors.
+The facilitation of a second colorscheme introduced the problem of sharing a global color palette versus keeping a local and private color palette with each theme.
 Upto a certain stage the selected shared subset was used as a default.

 Once a useful mapping abstraction was reached, it appeared wise to have each separate theme define itself a private